-When to Use Ensure vs. Insure - The Write Practice
+Ensure Versus Insure: Definitions and Examples

 Carrie knew that drinking a gallon of milk in an hour would ensure that Simon would experience intense gastrointestinal discomfort, but she didn't make any moves to prevent his performance.

-Everyone here familiar with the gallon challenge?
-More importantly, everyone familiar with the inevitable results of a gallon challenge?
-Good.
-Then you all know how this story ends.
+If you've ever watched someone take on the gallon challenge, where a person tries to drink an entire gallon of milk or other beverage all at one time, you're familiar with this scenario.

-Participating in the gallon challenge ensures that Simon will not be doing well in an hour or less.
+Participating in the gallon challenge ensures that Simon will not be doing well in an hour or less– his stomach is going to hurt as it processes that much liquid.
+The rapid consumption ensures he won't feel well.

-In this case, achieving the desired outcome will require some work; it’s not an easy guarantee.
+In this case, achieving the desired outcome will require some work or investment; it's not an easy guarantee.
 You often insure against something.

-It’s most commonly used in the context of insurance (health, homeowner’s, car, etc.).
-But it still has uses outside of the realm of policies and deductibles:
+It's most commonly used in the context of an insurance policy usually with an insurance company (health, homeowner's, car, life insurance etc.).
+But it still has uses outside of the realm of policies, deductibles, and financial compensation:

 Unbeknownst to Carrie, Simon had two bottles of Pepto-Bismol in his pocket, hoping that they would insure against trouble in his digestive tract.

 In this case, Simon has brought some medicinal aids in order to protect his digestive system from undesirable effects.
-Make sense?
-Cool.
+In this broader meaning, he's trying to protect against a stomach ache by taking medicine to counteract it.

 Insure Against Grammar Mishaps

-English grammar can be tricky.
-But we’ll keep posting articles like this to ensure you understand all its ins and outs.
+The English language can be tricky.
+But we'll keep posting articles like this to ensure you understand all its ins and outs.
 Keep reading and practicing in the comments to insure against unfortunate errors in your writing!
+(See what I did there?)

-What sets of similar words trip you up?
-Let us know in the comments!
+Need more grammar help?
+My favorite tool that helps find grammar problems, (ensuring that my grammar is correct) and even generates reports is ProWritingAid.
+Works with Word, Scrivener, Google Docs, and web browsers.
+Also, be sure to use our coupon code to get 20 percent off: WritePractice20

 PRACTICE